 “There’s a big difference between making a simple product & making a product simple.”— Des Traynor

 A simple product provides few very common and simple features.
-A product which is created for a limited scope and provides a set of functionality within that scope can be called as simple product.
+A product that is created for a limited scope and provides a set of functionality within that scope can be called a simple product.

 Whereas making a product simple is a different thing.

 It means creating a product that provides features based on its users’ needs with simplicity.
 It is obvious that if a product contains a large number of features, it becomes complicated.
 Making the user experience simple for this kind of product is a tough job.

 “Genius is the ability to reduce the complicated to the simple.” – C.W.
 Ceram